OtagoPolytechnic/CommandLineSpeechControl/Developers/README.md

 	python gui.py
 	```

+*Google Cloud Service does not work with PyPiWin32 installed but this library is needed to send keystrokes to applications.
+Since the Google Cloud API is still in beta, this may be a import conflict that gets resolved in a later version of the Google Python API client.

+*If you do wish to use the Google Cloud API though you will need to go to the [Google Cloud Platform](https://cloud.google.com/speech/) and activate to Speech Recognition service to receive JSON credentials to accesss the API.

 ##Modules Used

 ####SpeechRecognition
 This module is the main module for speech recognition as it has the class that is used for listening to the microphone and getting an audio file.
 This module also contains the necessary code for the normal Google speech recognition to be used.
 The module also contains code to use the CMU Sphinx recognition service.

+* This module is currently in the process of adding more recognition services(IBM Speech To Text, Microsoft Bing Voice Recognition).

 ####PocketSphinx
 This module is for the CMU Sphinx recognition service.
 This modules is required as the CMU Sphinx service is an offline service.
 Since it does not need to be connected to the internet the module needs to downloaded as it contains all the necessary elements to do speech recognition.